About the charity

 WHO CAN APPLY

-Border Community Support funding is available to projects located within Lanark.
+Border Biscuits John Cunningham Trust funding is available to projects located within Lanark.
 We consider each application based upon the benefit we believe the project will offer.
 As a result, we only support projects that fit within the following categories:

-The following list sets out the types of groups and activities not eligible for Border Community Support:
+The following list sets out the types of groups and activities not eligible for Border Biscuits John Cunningham Trust support:

 APPLY TO GET SUPPORT

-If after viewing our guidance notes above you are ready to complete your application form for Border Community Support, you can do so right here.
+Before applying to the Border Biscuits John Cunningham Trust, it is recommended that you read our guidance notes prior to submitting your application.
+If, after viewing our guidance notes, you are ready to complete your application form for Border Community Support, you can do so right here.

 Once we have received your application, a member of our community support team will be in touch.